 The exercise simply takes the following two finger combinations across the neck and back again in a short basic pattern:

 1, 2 – 1,3 – 1,4 – 2,3 – 2,4 – 3,4

 These digital pairs are each taken across from E string to G string (starting at the 5th fret) and back down again but a fret higher.
 This is repeated rising a fret each time until reaching the 9th fret.
 Then the pattern moves back down, one fret at a time until resting back at the 5th fret.
 The exercise is obviously easier to understand when you simply play it as written.

 Here is a PDF download of the exercise.
 I’ll also look into creating a video lesson of the exercise in it’s entirety.

 Firstly, play the exercise fingerpicking every note.
-For a tougher, more workout orientated challenge, try using hammer-ons for each digital pair.
+For a tougher, more workout orientated challenge, try using hammer ons for each pair.